 Research the area you intend to visit as much as you can.
 Make sure you have a visa if you are from a country that needs one.
 As with other countries in this region, malaria-carrying mosquitoes are a problem so talk to a doctor before travelling about medication to take as a preventative.
-There is little crime, but still, you need to be careful of pickpockets and do not walk alone at night in unknown areas.
+There is little crime, but still, always be aware of your surroundings t all time and do not walk alone at night in unknown areas.

 Weather in Lusaka